yz-5555/trenderer/README.md

 ## Notes
 - Effects and colors may look different depending on your terminal.
 Check if yours support them.
-- Developed and tested on Windows 11 and clang-cl.
+- Developed and tested on [wezterm](https://github.com/wezterm/wezterm), Windows 11 and clang-cl.

 ## Limitations
 - No unicodes support.
 - No z-buffer support.
+- No image support.
+- No complex OS specific window handling.

 ## Todo
 - [ ] debugging functions
 - [ ] documents and comments
 - [ ] z-buffer support
 - [ ] OS specific validations

+## Design goals
+#### 1. Minimal abstraction
+It's explicit, straightforward.
+No hidden logic or global variables.
+Only necessary macros and typedefs.
+#### 2. Your library
+It's under your control.
+It does not force you the way how you code.
+You can modify constants by defining them before including it.
+#### 3. No need to learn
+It's designed to be easy to understand and make you focus on your own project rather than understanding mine.
+(At least I tried to)

 ## Credits
 Library design and code structure inspired by [raylib](https://github.com/raysan5/raylib), [raygui](https://github.com/raysan5/raygui) and OpenGL.